 As an educator and a staunch advocate for music and the arts, Mr. Vaida regularly collaborates with local schools and community organizations.
 Mr. Vaida is currently on the faculty at Mansfield University, Lycoming College, and Wilkes University, and Artist-in-Residence at the Wyoming Seminary College Preparatory School.
 His students have had the distinction of being placed in top spots at regional and state competitions and have been accepted to major conservatories and festivals.
 He is in demand as a clinician, giving workshops at the local, regional, and national levels, including at the American String Teachers Association (ASTA) National Conference and the New York State School Music Association conference.
 As of the spring of 2022 he has the honor of being named President-Elect of the Pennsylvania-Delaware String Teachers Association.

 Mr. Vaida’s principal teachers have included Charles Stegeman, Daniel Phillips, and Zvi Zeitlin.
-He holds a B.M. from Duquesne University and a M.M. degree in Performance and Literature from the Eastman School of Music, and has studied chamber music with Randolph Kelly, Jean Barr, Richard Killmer, and members of the Ying Quartet.
+He holds degrees from Duquesne University and the Eastman School of Music, and has studied chamber music with Randolph Kelly, Jean Barr, Richard Killmer, and members of the Ying Quartet.

 Mr. Vaida plays on a violin made by Carl G. Becker in 1974, in Chicago, Illinois.